 - 1. A penalty is imposed.
 Upon further review, it is discovered that a mathematical error was made in calculating the penalty and it is recalculated. - 2.
 An estimated assessment is issued based upon arbitrary figures.
-An adjustment to tax, penalty and interest amounts is made when the taxpayer later submits actual information. - The taxpayer timely pays an assessment.
-The Commission's computer system, however, does not reflect the payment and additional penalties accrue or an additional assessment is issued.
+An adjustment to tax, penalty and interest amounts is made when the taxpayer later submits actual information.

+- 3. The taxpayer timely pays an assessment.
+The Department's computer system, however, does not reflect the payment and additional penalties accrue or an additional assessment is issued.
 An adjustment to the system is made to reflect the amount timely paid. - 4.
 An assessment is issued to the taxpayer.
-Based upon the facts and circumstances, the Commission revises the amount of tax due.
-An adjustment is made to the penalty since it was based upon a percentage of the tax due on the initial assessment.
+Based upon the facts and circumstances, the Department revises the amount of tax due.
+An adjustment is made to the penalty since it was based upon a percentage of the tax due on the initial assessment. - 5.
+A penalty is imposed for late filing.
+An adjustment is made to correct the error when the taxpayer proves that the tax return was timely mailed or timely delivered by a designated private delivery service as provided in SC Revenue Procedure #97-5. - 6.
+A penalty is imposed.
+Based upon the facts and circumstances, the Department settles the case based on the hazards of litigation.
+An adjustment is made to the penalty pursuant to South Carolina Code '12-4-320 and SC Revenue Procedure #95-6.